Effective Date: January 1, 2020

-1.)
-Information We Collect
+I. Information We Collect

-Information We Collect Directly From You.
+A. Information We Collect Directly from You

-Information We Collect Automatically Through Our Services
+C. Information We Collect Automatically Through Our Services

-2.)
+II.
 User Content

+III.
 How We Use Your Information

 We may use your information, including personal information and user content, for the following purposes:

-Marketing and Communications
+B. Marketing and Communications

-Research and Analytics
+C. Research and Analytics

-Protecting Rights and Interests
+D. Protecting Rights and Interests

 To comply with applicable legal or regulatory obligations, including as part of a judicial proceeding; to respond to a subpoena, warrant, court order, or other legal process; or as part of an investigation or request, whether formal or informal, from law enforcement or a governmental authority.